Interruption of study information and guidelines.

 - a proposed return to study plan should be included

 - please submit as soon as possible after the problem has emerged or been discussed as retrospective interruptions cannot be granted.

 - the form and supporting documents should be submitted electronically to the Graduate School Office at firstname.lastname@example.org.

 - all applications are subject to the approval of both the Deputy Director of Graduate School and the College Office

-All Postgradauete Research students should make sure they have travel insurance in place before going on a trip.
-Please note that travel insurance provided by The University of Edinburgh will not cover you for personal travel.
+All Postgraduate Research students should make sure they have appropriate travel insurance in place before going on a trip.
+Please note that travel insurance provided by the University will not cover you for personal travel.
 For more information and where to apply please click here: Travel Insurance